 |vCore-based model||This model allows you to independently choose compute and storage resources.
 The vCore-based purchasing model also allows you to use Azure Hybrid Benefit for SQL Server to gain cost savings.||Best for customers who value flexibility, control, and transparency.|

 Different types of storage are billed differently.
-For data storage, you are charged for the provisioned storage based upon the maximum database or pool size you select.
-The cost does not change unless you reduce or increase that maximum.
+For data storage, you're charged for the provisioned storage based upon the maximum database or pool size you select.
+The cost doesn't change unless you reduce or increase that maximum.
 Backup storage is associated with automated backups of your instance and is allocated dynamically.
-Increasing your backup retention period increases the backup storage that's consumed by your instance.
+Increasing your backup-retention period increases the backup storage that's consumed by your instance.

-7 days of automated backups of your databases are copied to RA-GRS Standard blob storage by default.
-The storage is used by weekly full backups, daily differential backups, and transaction log backups copied every 5 minutes.
-The size of the transaction log depends on the rate of change of the database.
-A minimum storage amount equal to 100% of database size is provided at no extra charge.
-Additional consumption of backup storage will be charged in GB/month.
+By default, 7 days of automated backups of your databases are copied to a read-access geo-redundant storage (RA-GRS) standard Blob storage account.
+This storage is used by weekly full backups, daily differential backups, and transaction log backups, which are copied every 5 minutes.
+The size of the transaction logs depends on the rate of change of the database.
+A minimum storage amount equal to 100 percent of the database size is provided at no extra charge.
+Additional consumption of backup storage is charged in GB per month.